robert-kisteleki/django-email-throttler/README.rst

-An email throttler for Django
+An Email Throttler for Django
 =============================

 Django error logging and emailing on a busy website can send a *lot* of emails,